 Prior to joining the DC government, she was a senior staff member at the European and Developing Countries Clinical Trials Partnership in the Netherlands, an organization created by the European Commission to support the development of clinical interventions for poverty-related diseases in Africa and to build the capacity of developing country scientists.
 Under PEPFAR (President’s Emergency Plan for AIDS Relief) as Chief of the HIV/AIDS Care and Treatment section of the Centers for Disease Control and Prevention Global AIDS Program in Dar es Salaam, Tanzania, Dr. Elias oversaw the implementation of United States Government supported HIV care and treatment services.
 Before that she was at PEPFAR headquarters, within the Office of the Global AIDS Coordinator in the Department of State as a Technical Advisor.

-Dr. Elias’ most recent efforts have focused on changing ""the Zipcode Paradigm"" - where one's zipcode affects one's health more than their genetic code.
-She is on the Executive Committee for the DC Medicaid Advisory Board, is a cofounder of the Ward 8 Health Council Mental Health Sub-Committee and sits on several committees and non-profit boards.
+Dr. Elias’ most recent efforts have focused on changing ""the Zipcode Paradigm"" - where one's zipcode affects one's health more than their genetic code, and she demonstrates this passion through social entrepreneurship and service.